-Question from Gene K.: Rick, I have a desktop computer that a guy at work built for me about 3 years ago.
-It has Windows 10 running on it.
+Question from Gene: Rick, I have a desktop computer I hired a guy to build for me about 3 years ago.
+It has Windows 10 on it.

-It has 4 GB of RAM in it right now, but with memory being so cheap these days I’d really like to max it out to (hopefully) speed things up a bit.
+It has 4 GB of RAM in it right now and I’d really like to max it out to (hopefully) speed things up a bit.

 I also need to find out what kind of memory I need to buy.

 I tried asking the guy that built the machine but I can’t get in touch with him.

 Rick’s answer: Gene, there are several easy ways to find out how much RAM your motherboard supports.
 Here are two of my favorites:

 1 – Download and run Speccy, a free system information utility that will give you the brand and model number of your motherboard (among tons of other useful info).

 You’ll then be able to type the brand and model number of your motherboard into Google and find out how much RAM it can handle and what type you need to buy.